Sunday, May 19, 2013

 Down in the trough and she's almost impossible to see.

-Ros and I were ultra busy , what with keeping the skipper fed with hot meals, (and us too,) we were also involved in making a courtesy flag for New Zealand.
+Ros and I were ultra busy, what with keeping the skipper fed with hot meals, (and us too,) we were also involved in making a courtesy flag for New Zealand.
 This proved to be an entertaining and interesting pastime.
 It was also fun to be in constant contact with Kudana.
 We spent Christmas day playing Christmassy music to each other and chatting, it would have been fun if the seas were nice and calm that we could raft up together and have a huge lunch.... as it was I'd cooked up the last of our fresh meat, a roast chicken, for our main meal that day.
 Boy did we ever pig out..
 YUM.. ;-)

 We don't ever buddy boat with anyone so this was a new experience for us.
-It was now only105 NM to go till Opua. we thought we'd get there on the 27th Dec.
+It was now only 105 NM to go till Opua, we thought we'd get there on the 27th Dec.

 Making our New Zealand courtesy flag...

 The Customs guys were great.
-We couldn't have asked for nicer treatment, even though they had to relieve us of a lot of fresh veg and such, it was all done with a smile and a joke.
+We couldn't have asked for nicer treatment, even though they had to relieve us of some fresh veg and such, it was all done with a smile and a joke.
 They came down and attended to us even though we'd have been happy to spend the night on the customs dock.
 They told us there was bad weather coming and they thought that we'd need to get out into the anchorage and get our anchors in well and good and this was the time to do it.
 How nice is that!
 Thank you guys.